davebenson/doom4-walkthrough/README.md

 CHECKPOINT.

+## Mission 2:  Mini Fight 2.9: VEGA Terminal Entrance
+1 Possessed Security and 2 Possessed Soldiers.
+(Use a grenade or Heat Blast or a chainsaw.)

-## Mission 2:  Fight: Entranceway / Control Room Area
+## Mission 2:  Fight 2.10: Entranceway / Control Room Area
 Three Imps and a few The Possesseds.

 There's a assault rifle and CODEX ENTRY "Monsters / Possessed Security" here.

 In the control console area is a screen you can use to open the next door.

-## Mission 2:  Fight: Hallway
+## Mission 2:  Fight 2.11: VEGA Hallway
 A Possessed Soldier will run in as soon as the door opens.

 Many The Possesseds, 3 Possessed Soldiers, and one Possessed Security.